civican/legisinfo/42-1/bills/C-69/bill_text.md

 are designated by regulations made under paragraph `109`(b) or designated in an order made by the Minister under subsection `9`(1).

-It includes any physical activity that is incidental to those physical activities. (**projet désigné**)
+It includes any physical activity that is incidental to those physical activities, but it does not include a physical activity designated by regulations made under paragraph 112(1)(a.2). (**projet désigné**)

 **direct or incidental effects** means effects that are directly linked or necessarily incidental to a federal authority's exercise of a power or performance of a duty or function that would permit the carrying out, in whole or in part, of a physical activity or designated project, or to a federal authority's provision of financial assistance to a person for the purpose of enabling that activity or project to be carried out, in whole or in part. (**effets directs ou accessoires**)